1. The movement of molecules from a region of higher concentration to lower concentration is called ____________.

 Explanation: Diffusion is a passive movement of molecules along the concentration gradient.

-2. The movement of water through a semi-permeable membrane is called:
+2. The movement of water through a semi-permeable membrane is called ____________.

 A) Diffusion